Official release

-Roots
+Remembering Roots

 How an American Classic Transformed the World

-By Lucas L. Johnson II
+by Lucas L. Johnson II

-As debates rage over which histories get told, Remembering Roots boldly asserts the necessity to remember and retell our stories.
 A call to action, this book reaffirms that storytelling is not just an art — it's a path to healing.

 Praise